Summer Visual Art Academy

 Sequential drawing and character design for animation and visual storytelling.

-Students create wheel-thrown, hand-thrown and hand-built clay artworks and pottery.
+Students create hand-thrown and hand-built clay artworks and pottery.

 A course in digital pixel painting and computer design using Adobe Photoshop.